erixavero/babycooked/README.md

 ---

 # 👶 About
-Nurture Spree is an 2D Top Down babysitting game where we play as a nurse taking care of multiple babies at the same time.
-Each baby has their own needs.
-Are you ready ?
+Nurture Spree is an 2D Top Down babysitting game.
+In Nurture Spree, players take the role of a daycare caregiver managing a constant flow of babies delivered by parents.
+Each baby arrives with specific needs — feeding, diaper changes, baths, or soothing — and it’s the player’s job to keep them healthy and happy before returning them.
+Using a baby monitor, players can anticipate needs and prepare in advance, but with multiple babies demanding attention at once, every second counts.
+By completing tasks, earning rewards, and upgrading their daycare with better tools, players must juggle chaos and strategy to run the ultimate nurturing spree.

 ---